 The Company reimburses its Sponsor for services provided by one of the Sponsor's employees who serve as the Company's Chief of Staff ("COS").
 The COS receives \$12,500 per month for services rendered, commencing September 25, 2021, through the closing of the initial Business Combination.
-For the three months ended March 31, 2022, the Company recorded \$37,500 of compensation for services provided.
-As of March 31, 2022, there was no balance due to the COS.
+For the three and six months ended June 30, 2022, the Company recorded \$37,500 and \$75,000 of compensation for services provided, respectively.
+As of June 30, 2022, there was \$12,500 due to the COS which is included in due to related party on the Company's unaudited condensed Balance Sheet.